 Psychotherapy and counseling is identified as an effective treatment for people who suffer from compulsive lying disorder.
 However, because people with this disorder live in denial and do not recognize the fact that they lie, it is up to the people close to them to convince them that they have a problem which needs to be addressed immediately.

-Getting angry or blaming the person is not the correct way to deal with a compulsive liar.
-Instead, being gentle and supportive, yet firm when you confront them is encouraged.
-When you confront the person about their lies, their first reaction will most often be that of denial.
 It will take a lot of effort and convincing power on your behalf to have them accept that they have a problem.
 Sometimes, telling the person that they will lose all their close ones if they continue lying might help in making them realize that they should start with the treatment.